hmpowell/Election_Analysis/README.md

 ![This is a picture of the code which contains the column numbers that should be looped through.](https://github.com/hmpowell/Election_Analysis/blob/main/Resources/column_selection.png)

-These modifications are simple; however, would make a big difference in the applicability of the code within other elections.
-It gives a simple and clear output, which would be beneficial within the state and would verify the election results for any election.
+These modifications are simple and the output is clear.
+This would make it easy to extend the applicability of the code to other elections.